cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 The confusion matrix is a widely used tool for summarizing and visualizing the performance of a classification model in a tabular format.
 It provides a clear breakdown of predictions versus actual outcomes.
 In this matrix:

-- The x-axis represents the ground-truth labels (actual outcomes).
+- The *x*-axis represents the ground-truth labels (actual outcomes).
-- The y-axis represents the predictions made by the classification model.
+- The *y*-axis represents the predictions made by the classification model.

 Both axes are divided into two categories: positive (fraudulent) and negative (genuine).
 The positive class corresponds to the minority class (fraud), while the negative class corresponds to the majority class (genuine).

 <figure class="jb_picture">
-  {% responsive_image width: "100%" border: "0px solid #808080" path: img/posts/2025/2025-05-08/confusion-matrix.svg alt: "Confusion matrix of a financial fraud binary classifier." %}
+  {% responsive_image width: "100%" border: "0px solid #808080" path: img/posts/2025/2025-05-08/confusion-matrix.jpg alt: "Confusion matrix of a financial fraud binary classifier." %}
   <figcaption class="stroke">
     Confusion matrix of a financial fraud binary classifier.
   </figcaption>